Manurocker95/Pokemon3DStoUnity/README.md

 Contributions:
 -
-If you would like to contribute to this project, I would recommend going through the TODOs at the top of `PokemonImporter.cs` in the `main` branch: https://github.com/opeious/Pokemon3DStoUnity/blob/main/Editor/PokemonImporter.cs
+If you would like to contribute to this project, I would recommend going through the TODOs at the top of `PokemonImporter.cs` in the `main` branch of the original repository: https://github.com/opeious/Pokemon3DStoUnity/blob/main/Editor/PokemonImporter.cs